apiaryio/apiaryio.github.com/_posts/2015-06-09-Decoupling-the-Mind-of-the-API-Designer.md

 ## Chewing the CRUD

 If you survey the modern API space, you'll see this coupled design pattern is the norm.
-The first step in this pattern is usually to carefully craft a URL that conveys to the users the meaning of the content.
+The first step in this pattern for designing an API is usually to carefully craft a URL that conveys to the users the meaning of the content.
 The next step is to pick the HTTP method the users will use in interacting with that URL.
 Our thought, design, and creativity are all directly coupled with the HTTP implementation in this process, and it pushes the question "What does my API do?" to later design steps.

 And what we haven't seen is this—we believe that thinking about URLs and HTTP methods *is* answering the question "What does my API do?"
 We define our resources, their CRUD actions, and place the burden on the user to glean the meaning and use of our API.
 Instead of giving users a universe to explore, we've giving them equations to manipulate.